Who is Ray Kurzweil? Get to know the prophet of the digital era

 Continuing with the same idea, in 15 years we would be able to connect our brain to the internet through DNA nanobots.
 That would give us the ability to access all the information available on the web by just thinking about it.

 These scenarios sound amazing and even attractive, but they can become a disaster too.
-Having our brain connected to the internet can expose us to numerous risks such as the invasion of the privacy and hacker attacks.
+Having our brain connected to the internet can expose us to numerous risks such as the invasion of privacy and hacker attacks.
 Perhaps, the right to privacy will be obsolete and anyone will be able to know what we think even if we don't say a single word.

 Ray Kurzweil´s most controversial prediction